Mvillarreal88/Bank-and-Polling-Python-Analysis-/README.md

 # PyBank and PyPoll Analysis

-Inb both the PyBank and PyPoll challenges we look to evaluate different records from the CSV file that we are pulling.
+In both the PyBank and PyPoll challenges we look to evaluate different records from the CSV file that we are pulling.
 We then look to extract necessary Data and present the results in a .txt file.

 ### For PyPoll we look to calculate the following